Ask FamiliesGo!: When Do Kids Nap On Vacation?

 This is Ask FamiliesGo!, where we answer our readers’ questions about family travel.
 We add new questions as our readers pose them, so keep checking back.
-You can ask your own question with the private contact form down below.
-Add your own great advice in the comments.
+You can ask your own question by email and we’ll answer it here.

 We have three kids (5 and 3 years, and 7 months).
 We’re doing a city vacation this summer and are not sure how to fit in a nap for the younger two.
 We’d like the older one to have a rest as well.
 Any ideas?